Welcome

 Teaching

-I primarily teach in the Media Technology Program at Leiden University.
-The Media Technology MSc programme is a place where students are encouraged to formulate their own scientific questions, and to translate personal inspirations and curiosities into their own research projects.
+I teach in the Creative Intelligence and Technology (CRIT, formerly Media Technology) MSc program and our BSc AI program at Leiden University.
+The CRIT MSc is a place where students are encouraged to formulate their own scientific questions, and to translate personal inspirations and curiosities into their own research projects.
 To answer these questions, students create actual products, because by doing and creating, new scientific insights into the underlying question are encountered.
-I teach the New Media New Technology class, coach semester project teams and supervise MSc and Phd thesis research projects.
-Occasionally, I also give ad hoc or guest lectures or workshops on machine learning, robots or creative research.
-In 2021 I will start teaching a course on Artificial Creatures.
+I teach the Artificial Creatures class and act as a coach in the Science to Experience exhibition.
+Furthermore I teach Orientation AI in our BSc AI and supervise BSc, MSc and Phd thesis research projects.
+Occasionally, I also give ad hoc or guest lectures or workshops on machine learning, robots or creative research. .

 Check out Teaching for more detail.